Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/05-Project-Product-Hunt-API/Readme.md

 3. Make a networking request to fetch all of the products featured today on PH.

-4. Convert the data returned into models using flatMap and failable initializers.
+4. Convert the data returned into models.

 5. Display the data returned in a feed that shows each product's name, tagline, number of votes, and thumbnail.